vinayverghese/incubyte-frontend/README.md

 # String Calculator

-A simple calculator that adds numbers from a string input, supporting various delimiters.
+A simple calculator that adds numbers from a string input, supporting various delimiters

+## Features

+- Add numbers using commas or newlines as separators
+- Support for custom delimiters (e.g., "//;\n1;2;3")

 ## Getting Started